The perfect subject line11 tips to prevent your newsletter from ending up in the trash

 2. Arouse interest

 The subject is the first impression the recipient gets from a mailing.
-In order that it is not the last one, the interest must be awakened.
-Avoid too general phrases.
-Ask rather questions or name important facts, “Not more than 3 weeks delivery guarantee until Christmas” or “Do you already have all gifts?“.
-Theses, claims and hit lists can also arouse interest, such as “The 10 best gifts for men“.
-Of course, questions and statements can also be combined, like “No gift yet?
-We have the right thing!” or “Lust for mulled wine?
-Momos has the best “.
-Optimal triggers are also concrete instructions that are as concise as possible, such as “Get your last tickets now“.
+To ensure that it is not also the last, interest must be aroused.
+Therefore, avoid formulations that are too general.
+Rather ask questions or state important facts, “Free cancellation up to 2 weeks before departure” or “Have you already thought of your travel pharmacy?“.
+Theses, assertions and hit lists can also arouse interest, such as “The 10 best gifts for men“.
+Questions and assertions can also be combined, of course, like “Vacation wanted?
+Our best last minute deals! 🏝️” or “Fancy an aperitif?
+Momos has the best one 🍸“.
+Optimal triggers are also concrete instructions for action, formulated as succinctly as possible, such as “Secure the last tickets now“.

 You can also arouse interest by using strong words, for example: